Micron Technology, Inc. [MU] – A worthy stock for long-term investors

-Micron Technology, Inc. [NASDAQ: MU] dipped by -4.19% on the last trading session, reaching $51.47 price per share at the time.
-Micron Technology, Inc. represents 1.16B in outstanding shares, while the company has a total market value of $59.68B with the latest information.
+Micron Technology, Inc. [NASDAQ: MU] gained by 0.13% on the last trading session, reaching $38.86 price per share at the time.
+Micron Technology, Inc. represents 1.16B in outstanding shares, while the company has a total market value of $45.00B with the latest information.

 Micron Technology, Inc. [NASDAQ:MU]: Analyst Rating and Earnings